the-great-abby/ai-ide-api/ONBOARDING.md

 6. **If the problem persists, check for Python or dependency errors in `scripts/update_project_map.py`.**

 This ensures you are using the new profile-based workflow and the correct Makefile target for bringing up the required service.

+---

+## 🏴‍☠️ Port Consultant Program: External Onboarding Experience Scouts

+To keep our onboarding shipshape, we now have Port Consultants at every port!
+These crew (or friendly outsiders) simulate the journey of an external user, follow the onboarding path, and report back on the experience.
+Their feedback helps us continuously improve the onboarding process for all newcomers.

+- **Learn more and see the Port Report template:** [Port Consultant Program →](PORT_CONSULTANT_PROGRAM.md)

+---

+## 🗺️ Glossary for New Crew Members

+**Namespace:**
+A category or group for your memory nodes (e.g., 'onboarding', 'project-x').
+Helps organize and search your memories.

+**Content:**
+The actual information or data you want to store in a memory node.

+**Memory Node:**
+A single unit of information in the memory system, consisting of a namespace, content, and optional metadata.

+**Port (in our context):**
+A major entry point or system in the project (e.g., Memory System, API, Admin Frontend) where users can begin their journey.

+**Onboarding Path:**
+A guided set of steps or documentation designed to help new crew members get started with a specific part of the project.

+**Pirate's Log:**
+Our living record of achievements, milestones, and onboarding victories.
+Add your story to inspire future crew!

+**Port Consultant:**
+A crew member (or friendly outsider) who simulates the onboarding journey of an external user at a specific port, providing feedback to improve the experience.

+**First Memory Node:**
+The first piece of information you add to the memory system—a rite of passage for all new crew.

+**Pull Request (PR):**
+A way to propose changes to the codebase or docs, including adding your onboarding story to the Pirate's Log.

+---